jbinko/Cloud-Adoption-Framework-Enterprise-Scale-Landing-Zone-Design/README.md

 Enterprise enrollment design recommendations and considerations

-Recommendations
+Recommendations:

-Only use the Work or school account authentication type for all account types.
+- Only use the Work or school account authentication type for all account types.
 Avoid using the Microsoft account type.
-Set up the notification contact email address to ensure that notifications are sent to an appropriate group mailbox.
+- Set up the notification contact email address to ensure that notifications are sent to an appropriate group mailbox.
-Assign a budget for each account, and establish an alert associated with the budget.
+- Assign a budget for each account, and establish an alert associated with the budget.
-An organization can have a variety of structures, such as functional, divisional, geographic, matrix, or team structure.
+- An organization can have a variety of structures, such as functional, divisional, geographic, matrix, or team structure.
 Use organizational structure to map your organization structure to your enrollment hierarchy.
-Create a new department for IT if business domains have independent IT capabilities.
+- Create a new department for IT if business domains have independent IT capabilities.
-Restrict and minimize the number of account owners within the enrollment to avoid the proliferation of privileged access to subscriptions and associated Azure resources.
+- Restrict and minimize the number of account owners within the enrollment to avoid the proliferation of privileged access to subscriptions and associated Azure resources.
-If you use multiple Azure Active Directory (Azure AD) tenants, verify that the account owner is associated with the same tenant in which subscriptions for the account are provisioned.
+- If you use multiple Azure Active Directory (Azure AD) tenants, verify that the account owner is associated with the same tenant in which subscriptions for the account are provisioned.
-Set up enterprise dev/test and production environments at an EA account level to support holistic isolation.
+- Set up enterprise dev/test and production environments at an EA account level to support holistic isolation.
-Don't ignore notification emails sent to the notification account email address.
+- Don't ignore notification emails sent to the notification account email address.
 Microsoft sends important EA-wide communications to this account.
-Don't move or rename an EA account in Azure AD.
+- Don't move or rename an EA account in Azure AD.
-Periodically audit the EA portal to review who has access, and avoid using a Microsoft account when possible.
+- Periodically audit the EA portal to review who has access, and avoid using a Microsoft account when possible.

-Considerations
+Considerations:

-The enrollment provides a hierarchical organizational structure to govern the management of subscriptions Multiple environments can be separated at an EA-account level to support holistic isolation.
+- The enrollment provides a hierarchical organizational structure to govern the management of subscriptions
+- Multiple environments can be separated at an EA-account level to support holistic isolation.
-There can be multiple admins appointed to a single enrollment Each subscription must have an associated account owner Each account owner will be made a subscription owner for any subscriptions provisioned under that account A subscription can belong to only one account at any given time A subscription can be suspended based on a specified set of criteria
+- There can be multiple admins appointed to a single enrollment
+- Each subscription must have an associated account owner
+- Each account owner will be made a subscription owner for any subscriptions provisioned under that account
+- A subscription can belong to only one account at any given time
+- A subscription can be suspended based on a specified set of criteria

 Azure AD tenants design recommendations and considerations

-Recommendations
+Recommendations:

-Use Azure AD seamless single sign-on based on the selected planning topology.
+- Use Azure AD seamless single sign-on based on the selected planning topology.
-If your organization doesn't have an identity infrastructure, start by implementing an Azure AD-only identity deployment.
+- If your organization doesn't have an identity infrastructure, start by implementing an Azure AD-only identity deployment.
 Such a deployment with Azure Active Directory Domain Services and Microsoft Enterprise Mobility + Security provides end-to-end protection for SaaS applications, enterprise applications, and devices.
-Multifactor authentication provides another layer of security the second barrier of authentication.
+- Multifactor authentication provides another layer of security the second barrier of authentication.
 Enforce multifactor authentication and Conditional Access policies for all privileged accounts for greater security.
-Plan for and implement emergency-access or break-glass accounts to prevent tenant-wide account lockout.
+- Plan for and implement emergency-access or break-glass accounts to prevent tenant-wide account lockout.
-Use Azure AD Privileged Identity Management for identity and access management.
+- Use Azure AD Privileged Identity Management for identity and access management.
-If dev/test and production are going to be isolated environments from an identity perspective, separate them at a tenant level via multiple tenants.
+- If dev/test and production are going to be isolated environments from an identity perspective, separate them at a tenant level via multiple tenants.
-Avoid creating a new Azure AD tenant unless there's a strong identity and access management justification and processes are already in place.
+- Avoid creating a new Azure AD tenant unless there's a strong identity and access management justification and processes are already in place.

-Considerations
+Considerations:

-Multiple Azure AD tenants can function in the same enrollment
+- Multiple Azure AD tenants can function in the same enrollment

+### Identity and access management

-Azure Active Directory (Azure AD) role-based access control (RBAC) and custom role definitions. ????
+Azure Active Directory (Azure AD) role-based access control (RBAC) and custom role definitions.

 common design considerations and recommendations to consider for an enterprise landing zone:
 ![identity access management](Images/identity-access-management.png)

 Custom RBAC Roles
 <https://docs.microsoft.com/en-us/learn/modules/enterprise-scale-organization/3-identity-access-management>

 - Azure platform owner: Used for management group and subscription lifecycle management.
 - Network management (NetOps): Used for platform-wide global connectivity management of virtual networks, user data repositories, network security groups, network virtual appliances, virtual private networks, Azure ExpressRoute, and others.
 - Security operations (SecOps): Security administrator role with a horizontal view across the entire Azure estate.